stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 The idea is to avoid having different pipelines for different applications and if possible do stuff in dockerfiles but there can b cases where one might need to language specific pipelines.

-Customers can do the way they like; as we ship few generic tekton pipelines just for the sake of jump start.
+Customers can do the way they like; as we ship few generic Tekton pipelines just for the sake of jump start.

-We do have a separate offering `Pipeline as a Service`; in which we completely manage all sorts (generic and specific) of tekton pipelines; reach out to <sales@stakater.com> for more information.
+We do have a separate offering `Pipeline as a Service`; in which we completely manage all sorts (generic and specific) of Tekton pipelines; reach out to <sales@stakater.com> for more information.

 ## 3. Add webhook to application repository